 Study the picture given below and answer the following questions:

-(c) Two architectural features of the structure are:
+Two special features of this temple are:

 With reference to the Modern Age in Europe, answer the following questions:

-(a) How did the invention of the Printing Press lead to the rise of the Renaissance in Europe?
+(i) How did the invention of the Printing Press lead to the rise of the Renaissance in Europe?

-(b) State any three contributions of Martin Luther in reforming the Church in Europe.
+(ii) State any three contributions of Martin Luther in reforming the Church in Europe.

-(c) Mention any two differences between 'Capitalism' and 'Socialism'.
+(iii) Mention any two differences between 'Capitalism' and 'Socialism'.

-(a) In the Middle Ages, books were few and they were beyond the reach of the ordinary people.
+(i) In the Middle Ages, books were few and they were beyond the reach of the ordinary people.
 The Printing Press enabled Europe to multiply books and put them within the reach of people.
 Printing and distribution of books influenced people's attitude to life and brought about a new awakening in Europe and hence the rise of the Renaissance in Europe.

-(b) The contribution of Martin Luther in reforming the church in Europe were following:
+(ii) The contribution of Martin Luther in reforming the church in Europe were following:

 - Luther translated the Bible into German and set up an independent church.